 The program is simple:

-We will also send you a one-time thank you for your generosity:
+We will also send you a thank you for your generosity:

-Click here to become a member of the Cactus Club.
+Click here to become a member of Cactus Club.

 One of the simplest planned giving strategies you can use is to write in your will that you wish to leave a portion of your estate to charity.
 You can name Prickly Pear Land Trust or any other non-profit and designate a fixed amount, percentage or remainder portion of your estate to the land trust.
 Cash gifts, life insurance policies, stocks or bonds, or annuities can all be designated.
 To include Prickly Pear Land Trust in your will, simply incorporate the following suggested language into your will: